rankaakshay40/Elastic-kibna-with-authentication/README.md

 Installing the Elastic and Kibana with authentication as docker containers

 docker network create elastic-1

+This will create the user-defined network elastic-1

+output:

 6399c2ba4c152866ae41ac161acd23ed79874e93a80565faf19555de97424bf3

 docker pull docker.elastic.co/elasticsearch/elasticsearch:8.17.0

+This will pull the docker image for elasticsearch 8

 wget https://artifacts.elastic.co/cosign.pub
 cosign verify --key cosign.pub docker.elastic.co/elasticsearch/elasticsearch:8.17.0

+Verify the image with the cosign

 docker run --name es01-8 --net elastic-1 -p 9200:9200 -d --restart unless-stopped -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:8.17.0

+You will run the docker container for elasticsearch with the image

 docker exec -it es01-8 /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic

+You will get the password for the elastic user

+output:

 Password for the [elastic] user successfully reset.
 New value: 61GFTVqG3YVZc=ad93Zi

-docker exec -it es01-8 /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana

-eyJ2ZXIiOiI4LjE0LjAiLCJhZHIiOlsiMTcyLjIxLjAuMjo5MjAwIl0sImZnciI6IjZkNTdkZDUxZmQ1ZmM1ZTYzOWM3YTVlNTZiYzRiMW
-FmYzg3NzhmOTgwYzRiNzk1MWFkZGRiMTJhYWU0ZjQ5ZTgiLCJrZXkiOiIxN0RZMUpNQmVUcGxiX3hDNWlsTDo4ZGV0bVp4Q1FMMkNOaGJGUDRxWlBRIn0=

-mkdir elasticsearch
+mkdir elasticsearch ---- make the folder in  /home/ubuntu/varada/elasticsearch8/

-cd elasticsearch
+cd elasticsearch --- get indside the folder

+Now you are in /home/ubuntu/varada/elasticsearch8/elasticsearch directory

+Now run these commands:

 docker cp es01:/usr/share/elasticsearch/config .
 docker cp es01:/usr/share/elasticsearch/data .